jamesplease/redux-resource/docs/introduction/core-concepts.md

 the request a "name."
 A name is just a string that you can use to look up that request's status.

-By storing this information at such a granular level, Resourceful Redux provides a robust foundation from which you can build truly great user experiences.
+By storing this information at such a granular level, Redux Resource provides a robust foundation from which you can build truly great user experiences.
 And you don't even need to write any boilerplate.